artemis-p/Rock_Paper_Scissor/README.md

 # Rock_Paper_Scissor

-A simple RPS game where the player plays against the computer.
+A RPSLS game where the player with "simple" rules!
+The user plays against the computer.

 ## Basic Rules
-- Rock beats Scissors
-- Scissors beats Paper
+- Scissors cuts Paper
-- Paper beats Rock
+- Paper covers Rock
+- Rock crushes lizard
+- Lizard poisons Spock
+- Spock smashes scissors
+- Scissors decapitates lizard
+- Lizard eats paper
+- Paper disproves Spock
+- Spock vaporizes rock
+- Rock crushes scissors

 ## User stories
-- As a user I would like to be given the choice of Rock, Paper or Scissors
+- As a user I would like to be able to choose Rock, Paper, Scissors, Lizard or Spock to play in my turn
 -

 ## Tech stack
 - JavaScript
+- HTML
+- CSS